 With 80 antique dealers under one roof, this huge store boasts a whole host of collectibles, antiques, furniture and memorabilia.

-Whether you collect old coins, porcelain dolls, toys, or vintage jewellery or furniture, you are sure to have a great time browsing bargains at this fabulous mall.
+Whether you collect old coins, porcelain dolls, toys, or vintage jewelry or furniture, I’m sure you will have a great time browsing bargains at this fabulous mall.

 At the studio, tutors offer art direction, teaching skills and techniques to allow you to unleash the creative within.